-I used to think that I would not mind being the “second banana” in an office until I realized that the “second banana”, figuratively speaking, is like the banana that nobody wants because it is all shriveled and brown and swarming with fruit flies.
+I used to think that I wouldn’t mind being the “second banana” in an office until I realized that the “second banana,” figuratively speaking, is like the banana that nobody wants because it is all shriveled and brown and swarming with fruit flies.

-It is a good thing I have a healthy ego.
-At least that is what I used to think until my first year at my current job.
-At first, I did not mind a bit that the other secretary in our two-person office was everybody’s favorite.
+It’s a good thing I have a healthy ego.
+At least that’s what I used to think until my first year at my current job.
+At first, I didn’t mind a bit that the other secretary in our two-person office was everybody’s favorite.
 I even understood the affection for her (let’s call her Lucy) shared by the students, faculty, and staff.

 Lucy could talk knowledgeably about classic Mustangs, cross stitch, or pop music with the students.
 She talked about toolbar options and servers with the tech staff.
 She shared bawdy jokes with the faculty and cooed over pictures of everybody’s babies.
 She always remembered to ask how your Aunt Florence is doing since the hysterectomy.

 Lucy never forgot a name or a face or a birthday.
 Everybody got a card from Lucy on their birthdays.
 Lucy sent out hundreds of cards.
 Did Lucy care that she was responsible for the decimation of acres of rainforest, as thousands of trees were chewed into wood pulp to keep her supplied with cards?

 Yep, that Lucy was a saint.
 I didn’t mind (much) shivering in the shadow of her glory while she hogged the sunlight, she and her hoard of adoring worshipers.
 There’s no shame in being second banana, right?

 A few months after school was out for the summer, several graduates returned for a visit.
 They burst into our office squealing with delight.
 Lucy and I threw open our arms in joyful welcome.

 Did Lucy offer to pay my dry cleaning bill when her !#&%@! fan club tramped all over my back in their eagerness to embrace her?
 No, she did not.